-All applications require the instructor’s approval, but the approval does not guarantee a seat in the course.
+All request forms require the instructor’s approval, but the approval does not guarantee a seat in the course.

 - Acceptance into a law course is based on seat availability and eligibility criteria, and priority will be given to Law students.

-- Decisions and processing of all cross-registration applications will be made on a first-come-first-serve basis.
+- Decisions and processing of all cross-registration request forms will be made on a first-come-first-serve basis.

-Note that enrollment in Law School seminars is capped at 18 or fewer students.
+- Enrollment in Law School seminars is capped at 20 or fewer students.

 - Select Law courses from the Columbia Law School Course Guide or the Columbia University Directory of Classes.

-- Fill out the online Cross-Registration Application for Non-Law Students (opens Thursday, April 29)
+- Fill out the Cross-Registration Request Form for Non-Law Students

-- Each student will only be able to submit one application for a maximum of two courses.
+- Each student will only be able to submit one request form for a maximum of two courses.

-- The online application will require you to attach email approval from the instructor.
-Applications without approval will not be processed.
+- The request form will require you to attach email approval from the instructor.
+Requests without approval will not be processed.

-- Registration Services will email you during the Decision Notification period with the result of your application.
+- Registration Services will email you during the Decision Notification period with the result of your request.